Megan HinrichsenUNIVERSAL FUND MEMBER

 Megan's Story

 Megan joined Watsi on September 16th, 2015.
-One year ago, Megan joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Megan's most recent donation traveled 8,300 miles to support Seint, a 34 year old teacher from Burma, to fund heart surgery.
+Two years ago, Megan joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Megan's most recent donation traveled 8,800 miles to support Siek Meng, a 15-year-old girl with big dreams from Cambodia, to fund surgery to correct her scoliosis and regain her mobility.

 Impact